BazukaDK/filament-address/README.md

 # Filament Address

-A Filament v5 plugin that integrates the Danish Address Web API ([DAWA](https://dawadocs.dataforsyningen.dk/)) into your Filament forms.
+A Filament v5 plugin that integrates the Danish [Adressevælger API](https://adressevaelger.dk) into your Filament forms.
 Provides an autocomplete input field for Danish addresses, backed by a polymorphic `Address` model.

 ## Requirements